 Rao Mikkilineni, Giovanni Morana, and Mark Burgin.
 2015.
 Oracles in Software Networks: A New Scientific and Technological Approach to Designing Self-Managing Distributed Computing Processes.
 In Proceedings of the 2015 European Conference on Software Architecture Workshops (ECSAW ’15).
 Association for Computing Machinery, New York, NY, USA, Article 11, 1–8.
 DOI:https://doi.org/10.1145/2797433.2797444

-The purpose of this website is to share the knowledge about the theory and practice of autopoietic machines, without exaggerated claims.
+The purpose of this website is to share knowledge about the theory and practice of autopoietic machines, without exaggerated claims.